irfanhakim-as/homelab-wiki/topics/home-assistant.md

 - [Let's Build A Smart Home with Home Assistant](https://youtu.be/6z-ilfbzDlY)
 - [Onboarding Home Assistant](https://www.home-assistant.io/getting-started/onboarding)

-### Install HA as a Docker Container
+### Installation

 This details the installation process of HA using the Container installation method:

-1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [Docker is installed and set up](../courses/container.md#setting-up-a-container-runtime).
+1. On a [preconfigured Linux machine](linux.md#configuration) running on a [virtual machine](../courses/vm.md#creating-a-virtual-machine-from-a-template), bare metal device (i.e. [Raspberry Pi](raspberry-pi.md)), or perhaps an [LXC Container](../courses/container.md#create-lxc-container); ensure that [a Container Runtime is installed and set up](../courses/container.md#setting-up-a-container-runtime).
 For simplicity, the following considerations should be noted:

    - Ports that will be used and requires allowing on the host machine vary depending on the (intended) smart home setup, hence, it is recommended not to enable or set up a [firewall](firewall.md) on the system.

-2. [Deploy the HA stack with Docker Compose](../courses/container.md#container-runtime-usage) after preparing the following items:
+2. [Deploy the HA stack with Compose or Portainer](../courses/container.md#container-runtime-usage) after preparing the following items:

    - A local app directory, on local storage (i.e. `/home/myuser/.local/share/docker/home-assistant`): This will be used for at least the database volume directory which specifically requires local storage.

    - **(Optional)** A remote app directory, on remote mounted storage (i.e. `/mnt/smb/docker/home-assistant`): This can be used for anything else that supports remote storage such as the Home Assistant configuration volume directory.

-   - A Docker compose file for the Home Assistant stack on either app directory (i.e. `/mnt/smb/docker/home-assistant/docker-compose.yml`):
+   - A Compose file for the Home Assistant stack on either app directory (i.e. `/mnt/smb/docker/home-assistant/docker-compose.yml`):

       ```yaml
       name: ${SERVICE_NAME}